Alfresco/docs-alfresco/sync-service/latest/index.md

 Alfresco Sync Service is an add-on module that synchronizes files between the desktop and repository using web services.
 It's part of the Desktop Sync solution that consists of three components: Sync Service, Desktop Sync for Windows, and Desktop Sync for Mac.
 This documentation describes how to install, configure, and administer the Sync Service.

+This release of Sync Service is a compatibility release to support Alfresco Content Services 7.1.

 Here is a summary of the key capabilities:

 * Clustering for scalability support